Stable isotope

 Graph of nuclides (isotopes) by type of decay.
 Orange and blue nuclides are unstable, with the black squares between these regions representing stable nuclides.
 The continuous line passing below most of the nuclides comprises the positions on the graph of the (mostly hypothetical) nuclides for which proton number would be the same as neutron number.
 The graph reflects the fact that elements with more than 20 protons either have more neutrons than protons or are unstable.

-Stable nuclides are isotopes of a chemical element whose nucleons are in a configuration that does not permit them the surplus energy required to produce a radioactive emission.
-The nuclei of such isotopes are not radioactive and unlike radionuclides do not spontaneously undergo radioactive decay.
-When these nuclides are referred to in relation to specific elements they are usually called that element's stable isotopes.
+In physics, a stable isotope is a nuclide that has no detected decay on geological timescales.
+When discussing different elements, a stable isotope may be called a stable nuclide.
+The relative abundance of such stable isotopes can be measured experimentally (isotope analysis), yielding an isotope ratio that can be used as a research tool.
+The nuclei of stable isotopes are not radioactive and do not undergo radioactive decay.

 The 80 elements with one or more stable isotopes comprise a total of 251 nuclides that have not been shown to decay using current equipment.
 Of these 80 elements, 26 have only one stable isotope and are called monoisotopic.
 The other 56 have more than one stable isotope.
 Tin has ten stable isotopes, the largest number of any element.